top of page

 A KIND KING IS AN OPPRESSOR NONETHELESS.

-On the level of societal cops, I do have a strong feeling of what is good for the world.
+On the level of societal chains, I do have a strong feeling of what is good for the world.

 I believe that the only way to live is by taking your life in your own hands, and to free yourself from the oppressors of the world.